lopmanlab/GlobalMix-TB-analysis/README.md

 The protocol that contains the detailed data collection procedure in GlobalMix study is explained in Aguolu et al (2024).<sup>1</sup>

 # Description of repository
-This repository contains data, scripts, and codebook.
+This repository contains data and scripts.
 Folders are arranged as follows.
 1. Guatemala
 2. India